cavalen/aolab-azure/README.md

 2. Lab/Infrasctructure deployment in Azure
 3. A&O Lab (Provided PDF Guide) inside the `guide` folder of this Github repo

-Note: You can run this lab in your own machine without using the container image, just make sure Ansible and/or Terraform are installed
+:pencil: **Note:** You can run this lab in your own machine without using the container image, just make sure Ansible and/or Terraform are installed

 ### Part 1: Download Ubuntu Container with all the necessary tools